On inverse problem with phase retrieval for an inclined line in the parabolic approximation: Introduction

 \section{Introduction}

-The parabolic wave equation (PWE), which was first introduced by Leontovich and Fock more than 60 years ago \cite{fock1965electromagnetic}, is widely used in computational physics and engineering to describe the propagation of paraxial or quasi-paraxial electromagnetic \cite{levy2000parabolic} and acoustics \cite{lee1995parabolic} beams in free space as well as in inhomogeneous media.
-It was successfully applied for solution of complex problems in laser physics \cite{sodha1976v}, electromagnetic radiation propagation \cite{levy2000parabolic}, underwater acoustics \cite{lee1995parabolic, spivack1994coherent}, X-ray optics \cite{sakdinawat2010nanoscale}, microscopy and lenseless imaging \cite{chapman2010coherent,thibault2010x}.
+The parabolic wave equation (PWE), which was first introduced by Leontovich and Fock more than 60 years ago \cite{fock1965electromagnetic}, is widely used in computational physics and engineering to describe the propagation of paraxial or quasi-paraxial electromagnetic \cite{levy2000parabolic} as well as in acoustics \cite{lee1995parabolic} beams in free space as well as in inhomogeneous media.
+It has been successfully applied for solution of complex problems arising in laser physics \cite{sodha1976v}, electromagnetic radiation propagation \cite{levy2000parabolic}, underwater acoustics \cite{lee1995parabolic, spivack1994coherent}, X-ray optics \cite{sakdinawat2010nanoscale}, microscopy and lenseless imaging \cite{chapman2010coherent,thibault2010x}.

-One of the underutilized mathematical properties of the PWE is a possibility to express the field amplitude in a part of free space through the initial values of the amplitude specified on an inclined line or plane (depending on the dimension of the space), which is not necessary orthogonal to the beam propagation direction.
-The required expressions were already derived before: see \cite{artyukov2014optical, artyukov2014coherent,artyukov2016x} for further details.
+One of the underutilized mathematical properties of the PWE is a possibility to express the field amplitude in a part of free space through the initial values of the amplitude specified on an inclined line or plane (depending on the dimension of the problem) or even on arbitrary curve in the 2D space \cite{feshchenko2018propagation}, which is not necessary orthogonal to the beam propagation direction (see \cite{artyukov2014optical, artyukov2014coherent,artyukov2016x} for further details).
 Another remarkable property of the PWE is its reversibility.
-For instance, it is always possible to find the initial values of the field amplitude on an infinite line or plane orthogonal to the beam's direction based on the values of the amplitude on another infinite orthogonal line or plane.
-However the inverse problem in case when the field amplitude is sought on an inclined line or plane based on its values on some orthogonal semi-line or semi-plane i.e. the inversion of the direct problem mentioned in the previous paragraph has not been thoroughly considered yet although we obtained an integral equation for the case of 2D PWE in one of our previous works \cite{artyukov2014optical}.
+For instance, it is always possible to find the initial values of field amplitude on an infinite line or plane orthogonal to the beam's propagation direction based on the values of complex amplitude on a different infinite orthogonal line or plane with the phase retrieval being possible as well.

+On the other hand the inverse problem in case the field amplitude is sought on an inclined line or plane based on its values or values of its module (in case of a phase retrieval problem) on some orthogonal semi-line or semi-plane, i.e. the inversion of the direct problem mentioned in the previous paragraph (inclined parabolic inverse problem -- IPIP), has not been thoroughly considered yet.
+Nevertheless a singular integral equation was obtained for the case of 2D PWE in one of our previous works \cite{artyukov2014optical} but no attempt was made to solve it at the time.